pangiole/dockerized-cloudera/client/HADOOP.md

     ```
     $ ./start \
         --version 5.16.1 \
-        --target /path/to/target \
+        --mount /path/to/mount \
         --kerberos
     ```
-    It takes a few seconds for the cluster to reach the ready state and finally generate the `$target/cloudera` directory.
+    It takes a few seconds for the cluster to reach the ready state and finally generate the `$mount/cloudera` directory.
 That's where the whole configuration and secrets are targeted.

 3. Configure your local Hadoop client binaries
     ```
     $ ./client/configure \
-        --from /path/to/target \
+        --from /path/to/mount \
         --kerberos
     ```